foreverfaint/faceoff/README.md

 Please:

-- Download and save `inswapper_128.onnx` and `GFPGANv1.4.pth` to `./models` folder which is referred in the demo.
+- Download and save the `inswapper_128.onnx` and `GFPGANv1.4.pth` to the `./models` folder, referred to in the demo.
 - `detection_Resnet50_Final.pth` and `parsing_parsenet.pth` will be automatically downloaded to `./gfpgan/weights` folder when you run the demo.
-- `buffalo_l.zip` will be automatically downloaded to `~/.insightface/models` folder when you run the demo.
+- `buffalo_l.zip` will be automatically downloaded to the `~/.insightface/models` folder when you run the demo.

 ```bash
 $ mkdir ./models